Mold Design Software Empowers Moldmaker’s Teams

 When TST Tooling Software stepped in with VISI CAD/CAM, Mogill knew they had a viable solution.
 “VISI Mold is a powerful tool for complex mold building because all of the tools and functions needed for designing molds are already built into it.
 There are no third-party add-ons required,” he says.
 “The software is based on industry-specific automation which helps to guide the user through the mold development process.”
 For example, if a designer wishes to insert an ejector pin into the mold design, the software has built-in parametrics to ensure the correct pin is inserted.
 If the surface data changes or the pin is moved, the software automatically updates the pin’s geometry to correctly match the new specifications.
 In addition, the BOM is automatically updated within the program, ensuring the correct pin is in stock.

 “VISI Mold offers key tools for each stage of designing a mold,” William Poulos of TST Software, explains.
-“Analysis tools help to define draft, compare, split part functions, create parting lines and validate data.
+“Analysis tools help to define draft, compare, split part functions, create parting lines, and validate data.
 Surfacing tools help to generate every type of surface needed to create an exceptional design.
-Mold tools create custom mold bases with components, water lines, mold locks, ejector pin labeling and mold component tools enable designers to add any type of fasteners, ejector pins, guide pins, bushings, lifters, slides and so on.
+Mold tools create custom mold bases with components, water lines, mold locks, ejector pin labeling, and mold component tools that enable designers to add any type of fasteners, ejector pins, guide pins, bushings, lifters, slides, and so on.
 Visi prompts the user on what components to pick and the direction on the axis to install.”

 Innovative Mold Inc. / 586-752-2996 / firstname.lastname@example.org / innovativemoldinc.com